jboss-developer/jboss-portal-quickstarts/gatein-portal-extension/README.md

     * If there is no `settings.xml` file, copy the modified `example-settings.xml` file to the `.m2` directory for your operating system and rename it to `settings.xml`.

-4. If you choose not to configure the `settings.xml` file described in the previous step, you must append `-s PATH_TO_QUICKSTARTS/example-settings.xml` to every Maven command.
-    * _Note: This only valid only when you run the quickstarts using the command line._
-    * The following is an example of a deployment passing the Maven settings using the command line:

-            mvn jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml

 <!--~ Included from gatein-portal-quickstarts-parent/src/main/freemarker/include/build-and-deploy-portal-container-or-extension.md.ftl ~-->